 Moto Z2 OS and power

-The Moto Z (2017) will run Android of course, and given a likely mid-2017 launch it will probably be on Nougat – and a close-to-stock version of it.
+All versions of the Moto Z2 will run Android of course, and given a likely mid-2017 launch they will probably be on Nougat – and a close-to-stock version of it.

-TechRadar's take: A Snapdragon 835 chip and 6GB of RAM would be our guess - likely giving it the specs to rival other 2017 flagships.
+TechRadar's take: A Snapdragon 835 chip and 4GB of RAM would be our guess for the main Moto Z2 - likely giving it the specs to rival other 2017 flagships.

 Moto Z2 other features